edgelesssys/constellation/terraform-provider-constellation/docs/index.md

 subcategory: ""
 description: |-
   The Constellation provider manages Constellation clusters.
+  Given user-defined infrastructure in Terraform, the provider with its main 'constellation_cluster' resource manages the entire lifecycle of a cluster.
+  The provider allows easy usage of custom infrastructure setups and GitOps workflows.
+  It is released as part of Constellation releases, such that each provider version is compatible with the corresponding Constellation version.
 ---

 # constellation Provider

 The Constellation provider manages Constellation clusters.

+Given user-defined infrastructure in Terraform, the provider with its main 'constellation_cluster' resource manages the entire lifecycle of a cluster.
+The provider allows easy usage of custom infrastructure setups and GitOps workflows.
+It is released as part of Constellation releases, such that each provider version is compatible with the corresponding Constellation version.

 ## Example Usage